opal/opal/docs/promises.md

 require 'promise'
 ```

+_Please also take a look at the Asynchronous code guide - we are in the process of modernizing the Promises, along with supporting async/await_

 ## Usage

 This example shows how to use a `HTTP` request from `opal-jquery` from a callback style, into a promise style handler.